Dallas Dram Shop Act Lawyer

 If an adult (21 or older) allows minors to have parties at their house and they provide alcohol to those minors this applies.
 If one of those minors provided alcohol drives away from the premises and injures or kills someone then the adult providing the alcohol will be held responsible for the injuries or death caused under the Texas Dram Shop Act.TYPES OF CASES WE HANDLE

-The Law Office of Doug Goyen handles personal injury cases throughout the state of Texas.
+The Law Office of Doug Goyen is a personal injury law firm handling personal injury cases throughout the state of Texas.
 This includes car crash cases (automobiles, 18 wheelers, motorcycles, pedestrians struck by vehicles, etc.), premises cases (such as injuries caused by a dangerous condition on a property), dog bite cases (or other animals where the owner let their animal loose or had a dangerous animal and the owner’s negligence causes injury to someone else), workplace injuries, and other injuries caused by the negligence or harmful acts of others.

 We deal with the insurance company and protect your rights while you focus on what you need to do to get better and take care of yourself and those around you.